-- 7. Indigenous peoples enjoy all generally applicable legal rights, including the rights guaranteed by various laws and instruments on the situation of migrants, refugees and asylum seekers.
-In addition, the particular situation of indigenous peoples must be understood through the Declaration, supported by the United Nations and regional human rights treaties.
+- 7. Indigenous peoples enjoy all generally applicable legal rights, including those guaranteed by various laws and instruments on the situation of migrants, refugees and asylum seekers.
 The provisions of the Declaration contextualize human rights as they relate to the historical, cultural and social circumstances of indigenous peoples, highlighting the collective nature of those rights and imposing obligations on States (see A/HRC/9/9, para.
-86 and A/HRC/39/62).
-All Declaration rights are relevant in the migration context, yet implementation of those rights has been uneven to date. - 8.
+86 and A/HRC/39/62), including in the context of migration, borders and displacement. - 8.
 Article 7 of the Declaration provides that "indigenous individuals have the rights to life, physical and mental integrity, liberty and security of person" and "indigenous peoples have the collective right to live in freedom, peace and security as distinct peoples and shall not be subjected to any act of genocide or any other act of violence, including forcibly removing children of the group to another group."
 Those article 7 rights apply in several categories relating to the present study, namely threats to the life and security of indigenous peoples in their home countries; whether they are safe during travel and passage; and their wellbeing in receiving countries, which would include treatment by border patrol and immigration officials. - 9.
 Article 7 is particularly significant given the recent expansive interpretation by the Human Rights Committee of the right to life, as contained in article 6 of the International Covenant on Civil and Political Rights.
-The Committee considered that States have a duty to address not only the general conditions that may give rise to a direct threat to life (such as threats and killings of indigenous human rights defenders and refoulement of aliens) but also conditions that may prevent individuals from enjoying their right to life in dignity.
-Such conditions include degradation of the environment caused by pollution and climate change, deprivation of land, territories and resources of indigenous peoples, access to food, water, health care and shelter and other issues, which have a direct effect on the lives of indigenous peoples, including in the context of migration.
-The Committee on the Rights of the Child and the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families affirms that, "Every child, at all times, has a fundamental right to liberty and freedom from immigration detention ... the detention of any child because of their or their parents' migration status constitutes a child rights violation and contravenes the principle of the best interests of the child ... children should never be detained for reasons related to their or their parents' migration status and States should expeditiously and completely cease or eradicate the immigration detention of children.
-Any kind of child immigration detention should be forbidden by law and such prohibition should be fully implemented in practice."
+According to the Committee, States have a duty to address not only the general conditions that may give rise to a direct threat to life (such as threats and killings of indigenous human rights defenders and refoulement of aliens) but also conditions that may prevent individuals from enjoying their right to life in dignity.
+Such conditions include degradation of the environment caused by pollution and climate change, deprivation of land, territories and resources of indigenous peoples, access to food, water, health care and shelter and other issues, which have a direct effect on the lives of indigenous peoples, including in the context of migration.6 The Committee on the Rights of the Child and the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families affirms that "every child, at all times, has a fundamental right to liberty and freedom from immigration detention ... the detention of any child because of their or their parents' migration status constitutes a child rights violation and contravenes the principle of the best interests of the child ... children should never be detained for reasons related to their